Nigel Baker

 Nigel Marcus Baker (born 9 September 1966) is a British diplomat, who was formerly Ambassador to Bolivia and Ambassador to the Holy See.
-He was Head of the Latin America department at the Foreign and Commonwealth Office from 2016 to 2019, and in August 2020 took up his appointment as British Ambassador to Slovakia.
+He was Head of the Latin America department at the Foreign and Commonwealth Office from 2016 to 2019, and August 2020 to September 2025 was British Ambassador to Slovakia.

 Early life and education

 Baker was born on 9 September 1966.
 He educated at Dulwich College, an all-boys private boarding school in London.
 He studied history at Gonville and Caius College, Cambridge, graduating with a first class honours Bachelor of Arts (BA) degree in 1988: as per tradition, his BA was promoted to a Master of Arts (MA Cantab) in 1992.